ethan-campbell/WASSAIL/README.md

 > [!NOTE]
 > The sub-directory `Data/Processed/wassail_tuning` contains three files. `buoy_split_assignments.csv` denotes the random partioning between the calibration and validation sets of snow buoys used in the current model version. `snow_model_params_tuning.csv` is a table of the parameter values and statistics throughout the calibration routine; recall that the model calibration routine has a stochastic element, so it will generate a different parameter optimization every time it is run. `parcels_input.nc` is a netCDF file containing ERA5 fields interpolated to snow buoy locations (it can be regenerated within the notebook, but is archived here for convenience).
 This directory also contains sub-directories `rung0` and `rung12` with output files that are helpful for reproducing some of the study visualizations (these can also be reproduced, but not without writing additional code for custom model runs).

 ## Instructions, part 2 – downloading and processing input data:

+> [!TIP]
+> If you need to download all the required input data, this will likely take around 1-3 days.
+I recommend starting by submitting the ERA5 Copernicus data requests so they can be queued and run in the cloud while you download other data locally.

 7. In the **"Download and process data"** cell, set the boolean variables at the top to `True` to download the corresponding data sets, as needed.
 I recommend doing this individually, running the cell for each download, and setting the switch back to `False` afterwards.
 As mentioned above, the AWI snow buoy, NSIDC CDR Near-Real-Time ice concentration, and NSIDC Polar Pathfinder 'Quicklook' ice motion data are provided in `wassail.zip` for reproducibility and do not have to be re-downloaded unless you are running the model over different time periods.